 In the 19th century most undertakers were also carpenters: they made coffins and transported the dead to the burial site.
 Families and churches organised most burials.
 In the 1930s, funeral directors organised themselves into an occupational group with responsibility for bodies, funerals, burials and cremations.
 Funeral directors have now become ‘grief specialists’ and technical experts in embalming bodies.
 However, family members are still the main decision makers about what happens to bodies after death.

 After death bodies are carefully laid out – cleaned, dressed, put in a coffin or wrapped in a shroud.
 In the 19th century female relatives did these tasks.
 During the 20th century more people died in hospitals and were then taken to funeral homes to be laid out.
-While funeral directors in the 1930s and 1940s sometimes discouraged the viewing of bodies by family and friends, from the 1980s this practice was more likely to be encouraged as part of the grieving process.
+While funeral directors in the 1930s and 1940s sometimes discouraged the viewing of bodies by family and friends, from the 1980s this practice was encouraged as part of the grieving process.

 Being with the body

 For many families it is important to bring the body of the dead back home, or to a marae or community hall.
 Other family members and friends bring food, send flowers and messages.
 Mourners may talk to the dead person, pray, sing or just sit with them.
 Some families choose an open casket or coffin. so that they can see and speak directly to the deceased.

-By the late 1970s about 70% of bodies were embalmed, and this rose to almost 90% in the early 21st century.
-Embalming means that funerals, burials and cremations can occur some weeks after a death.
+By the late 1970s about 70% of bodies were embalmed, and the proportion rose to almost 90% in the early 21st century.
+Embalming allows funerals, burials and cremations to occur weeks after a death.
 Some people reject embalming and prefer early burial or cremation, or the use of new cooling techniques that enable a body to be kept at home or on a marae for a week or so without embalming.